-Stevie said: “I was aware of Ashwin’s work through social media and thought it was excellent.
+Stevie told The Courier and Evening Telegraph: “I was aware of Ashwin’s work through social media and thought it was excellent.

 “Our sporting director Tony Asghar has been great in allowing us to look at new and innovative ways of doing things, which has allowed me to work with people like Ashwin.”

 Guess who's on FM21!
 I'm so thrilled!
 My 'negotiation' attribute is hilarious though, considering how I might be the worst at negotiating on the planet 🙂 pic.twitter.com/IAAn5OS0FG